 - They compensate you for:

-i.
-Your lost wages, and your future lost wages,
+- Your lost wages, and your future lost wages,

-ii.
-Your medical expenses, both past and future, and
+- Your medical expenses, both past and future, and

 - Your pain and the suffering it caused in the past, and for the future

-3. A doctor who is sued will not lose their medical license if the lawsuit is successful.
+3. A doctor who is sued will not lose his medical license if the lawsuit is successful.

 4. A lawsuit attempts to compensate the injured victim, and at the same time, try to ensure that the same type of bad treatment is not repeated in another patient.